manhgamer/Carbon-Emission-Analysis/README.md

 | Media                                            | 1534.47   |
 | Software & Services                              | 1368.94   |
 ### Answer: the industries with the highest contribution to carbon emissions are Electrical Equiqment and Machinery.

+### 4. What are the companies with the highest contribution to carbon emissions?